Image

 • A handheld box you can slip into a pocket and use with a wireless or wired earphone.

-Devices might be an option if you don't have a smartphone.
+Devices might be an option if you don't have or want a smartphone.
 Or if you want to use something separately from your phone.

-It's also worth noting that devices only provide AAF technology.
+It's also worth noting that devices are only aimed at increasing fluency via the AAF technology.
 They don't offer features that some apps do, eg speech tracking, exercises and reading practise.

 Before spending a lot of money it might be an idea to get advice from a speech & language therapist.
-See Adult Stammering Therapy & Courses to find a therapist near you.
+See One-to-one Adult Speech & Language Therapy to find a therapist near you.

 Paying for a device